24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 180,001 and above

-The taxable income of most companies is taxed at a flat rate of 30%.
-Companies with annual turnover less than A$50 million are taxed at a flat rate of 27.5%.
+The taxable income of most companies is taxed at a ﬂat rate of 30%.
+Companies with annual turnover less than A$50 million are taxed at a ﬂat rate of 25% provided their passive income is less than 80% or more of total income.
 These rates apply to both resident and non-resident companies.
 The relevant double tax agreement may eliminate this tax for a non-resident company with no permanent establishment or real property in Australia.

 The time of recognition of income and expense items for tax purposes varies depending upon the particular circumstances.
 Financial accounting rules and outcomes have limited use in the Australian tax system, except in those areas (such as the regime for taxing ﬁnancial arrangements) where they are explicitly incorporated.